Are Breast Implants a Good Option for You?

 Evaluating Your Health and Medical History

-Key health aspects the doctor will evaluate include:
+Key health aspects that the doctor will evaluate include:

 • Autoimmune disorders - those with lupus, rheumatoid arthritis, multiple sclerosis, or fibromyalgia face higher rejection/capsular contracture risk